Tennessee State Route 30: Route description

 In the Mount Crest area of western Bledsoe, SR 30 intersects SR 101, which runs in a northeastward direction to Crossville.
 Just past Mount Crest, SR 30 begins another significant elevation change, this time descending more than 1000 ft from the edge of Cumberland Plateau into the Sequatchie Valley.
 This particularly steep section of the highway endures occasional closures due to rockslides.
 In Pikeville, SR 30 merges with the north-south-oriented US 127.
 This merged route travels along the east side of Pikeville before the two highways split just south of the downtown area, with US 127 continuing southward to Dunlap, and SR 30 crossing the Sequatchie River before turning east.

 Continuing across the relatively narrow Sequatchie Valley, SR 30 begins another ascent of the Cumberland Plateau, climbing more than 1000 ft before topping out near Summer City.
 After traversing this section of the plateau, known as Walden Ridge, and crossing into Rhea County, SR 30 enters its final major elevation change, this time winding its way more than 1200 ft down the side of the Cumberland Plateau into the Tennessee Valley.
 In Dayton, SR 30 intersects US 27, which connects Dayton with Chattanooga to the south.

 After crossing the Tennessee River east of Dayton, SR 30 continues winding its away around the various ridges and valleys that characterize the region, and passes through the county seats of Decatur and Athens.
 In the latter city, SR 30 crosses I-75 and US 11, both of which run northeastward to Knoxville and southwestward to Chattanooga.
 In Etowah in eastern McMinn County, SR 30 merges with US 411, and veers southward into Polk County.
-The highway provides access to Hiwassee/Ocoee Scenic River State Park (via Spring Creek Road) before crossing the Hiwassee River, with SR 30 splitting off from US 411 less than a mile later, turning eastward up the Hiwassee Valley into the Cherokee National Forest.
+The highway provides access to Hiwassee/Ocoee Scenic River State Park (via Spring Creek Road) before crossing the Hiwassee River, with SR 30 splitting off from US 411 less than 1 mi later, turning eastward up the Hiwassee Valley into the Cherokee National Forest.

 In the old community of Reliance, SR 30 intersects SR 315, which runs northward in the direction of Tellico Plains.
 Just past this junction, SR 30 turns sharply to the south, and winds its way into the Greasy Creek Valley.
 The highway follows this valley southwestward to the Parksville area along the Ocoee River, where it terminates at US 64 and US 74.